 UNDRR adopted the multi-Hazard early warning system.
 For Landslides, various warning systems are available.
 Commonly referred to as Landslide Early Warning System (LEWS) has a bottom-up approach.
 This system relies on knowledge and participation of locals.
 This system addresses the important aspect of evacuation route planning and provision of emergency shelters.
 It fosters a participation-based approach to implement disaster risk reduction.
-Implemented to a large extent in South America.
+Implemented largely in South America.